-Nowadays woman solo trips to Ladakh are also common and if you are one of them, Ladakh is one of the safest places that I have ever traveled.
-In case you are not comfortable forming a group for your shared taxi with some stranger male folks, you can look around few women groups traveling solo to Ladakh to share taxi costs.
+Nowadays women solo trips to Ladakh are also common, and if you are one of them, Ladakh is one of the safest places that I have ever traveled.
+In case you are not comfortable forming a group for your shared taxi with some stranger male folks, you can look around a few women groups traveling solo to Ladakh to share taxi costs.

-Gelling up with people in Ladakh is more or less easy because many people travel solo every year and look forward to meet new people, share cultural thoughts and values over the various trips.
-Nowhere else in the world you will find more smiling and helpful people as Ladakhis are 🙂 …
+Gelling up with people in Ladakh is more or less easy because many people travel solo every year and look forward to meeting new people, and sharing inspirational thoughts and values over the various trips.
+Nowhere else in the world, you will find more smiling and helpful people as Ladakhis are 🙂 …

 9. Wisely choose your accommodation & its location

-Choose your places to stay in Ladakh somewhere near the market or where you need to travel less on a day to day basis because, within Leh, there is no public transport.
-Walking at high altitude of Leh takes a toll on your body which might make you feel the symptoms of AMS.
+Choose your places to stay in Ladakh somewhere near the market or where you need to travel less on a day-to-day basis because, within Leh, there is no public transport.
+Walking at a high altitude of Leh takes a toll on your body, which might make you feel the symptoms of AMS.
 Being ill alone is not a healthy sign for making a successful solo trip.